 Next, I’ll install blocking headers under the floor.
-This cross-bracing not only stiffens the floor for tiling, but provides an anchor for the old wall sole plates that rotted away.
+This cross-bracing not only stiffens the floor for tiling, but provides an anchor for the original wall-sole plates that rotted away.

 Lastly, the new joists have a 1/4″ per foot slope cut into the top.
 This makes the entire floor slope to the rear where we’ll install a “Linear Drain” along the back wall.

-- The new Subfloor will be 3/4″ plywood glued to the floor joists.
+- The new Subfloor will be 3/4″ plywood glued and screwed to the floor joists.
 Everything we do is designed to create stiffness in the structure.